Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 Croatian lang. : objed, susjed, sijeno, tijelo, tijesto

-• today is spoken & written in Croatia in Kaikavian region:
+• today is spoken & written in Croatia in Kajkavian region:

 North Croatia, from Gorski Kotar in the West to Podravina in the East.